Scroll below for important information for livestock and dogs. Horses - reference the Horse Information tab.

 Cloverbud Rabbit Project Record Book

-2024 WILLIAMS COUNTY DRUG USE NOTIFICATION FORM (DUNF) - REQUIRED
+2025 WILLIAMS COUNTY DRUG USE NOTIFICATION FORM (DUNF) - REQUIRED

-DUNF stands for Electronic Drug Use Notification Form.
-This electronic form must be completed and submitted electronically prior to arriving at the Fairgrounds on weigh-in day, Friday, September 6th, 2024.
 All animals, including feeder calves, must submit a DUNF Form prior to their arrival on the fairgrounds.
 A separate DUNF is required for each market lamb, goat, hog, feeder calf, steer, turkey, duck, goose, and rabbit, as well as lactating dairy goat, lactating dairy cow, and pen of broilers, per the Ohio Department of Agriculture.
+Breeding animals do not need to complete a DUNF at this time.

 Please use this link to access the DUNF Form: